Driver's Education

 Parent Information Sessions

-Typically twice a year, Community Education offers a free Point of Impact session for parents of young drivers.
+Twice a year, Community Education offers a free Point of Impact session for parents of young drivers.
 This one-night seminar covers Minnesota’s graduated driver’s license, laws that govern your child while driving, experiences young drivers should have while they practice driving, and the dangers that face young drivers on the road today.
-Pre-registration is requested so we can be properly prepared.
+Pre-registration is requested.